| HomeCo-brand

 latest rate hike cycle is over, with yields on the long bond approaching

 7.25%-7.50%--levels which the stock market will be unable to ignore.
+The majority of this rise in rates will

 occur during the first half of the year as the Fed attempts to avoid any

 second half market moving actions during a Presidential election year.
+We look for the anticipated rise in

 rates, along with the Fed's reversal of its pre-Y2K pumping of liquidity